 N1102.3.2.1 (R402.3.2.1) Glazed fenestration SHGC exception.
 In Climate Zones 1 through 4, permanently shaded vertical fenestration shall be permitted to satisfy the SHGC requirements.
 The projection factor of an overhang, eave, or permanently attached shading device shall be greater than or equal to the value listed in table N1102.2.3.1 for the appropriate orientation.
-The minimum projection shall extend beyond each side of the glazing a minimum of 12 inches (0.3 m).
-Each orientation shall be rounded to the nearest cardinal orientation (+/-45 degrees or 0.79 rad) for purposes of calculations and demonstrating compliance.
+The minimum projection shall be rounded to the nearest cardinal orientation (+/-45 degrees or 0.79 rad) for purposes of calculations and demonstrating compliance.